Anthropic’s Interview Process & Questions

 Step 1: Recruiter Call

-Anthropic’s recruiter call lasts 30 minutes, and it’s pretty standard fare – they’ll ask you about your previous experience, why you’re interested in Anthropic, your understanding of Anthropic’s value proposition, and what you’re looking for moving forward.
+Anthropic's recruiter call lasts 30 minutes, and it's more important than it might seem.
+Technically strong and impressive candidates fail here because they haven't done the reading and can't speak to why they want to work at Anthropic specifically.
+Come prepared to articulate why this company, not just “why AI”.
+They’ll ask you about your previous experience, your understanding of Anthropic’s value proposition, and what you’re looking for moving forward.
 They’ll also explain that they are a B Corp and cover what that means.

 It’s really important, at this stage, to not reveal your salary expectations or where you are in the process with other companies.
 We’ve written a detailed post about salary negotiation that lays out exactly what to say if recruiters pressure you to name the first number.